 If your gums have started bleeding now you’re pregnant, you’re not alone.
-Around half of mums-to-be experience it.
+In fact, around 50% of mums-to-be experience it.

 Bleeding gums are a common complaint in pregnancy and – in part – it’s down to those pesky hormones.
 It’s nothing to worry about, but try to take extra care of your teeth and gums even after you have your baby.

 Is bleeding gums a side effect of pregnancy?

 "Pregnancy changes your body and that includes your gums too!" says Periodontist Dr Reena Wadia, "This means you are more at risk of gum disease and may experience signs of this such as bleeding gums.
 These signs should not be ignored, as gum disease treatment is safe, effective and important during pregnancy."